irie612/COPL-Assignment/README.md

 GROUP: 11

 AUTHOR(S): Emanuele Greco (s3375951), Irie Railton (s3292037) & Kah Ming wong (s2641976)

-OPERATING SYSTEM(S): Ubuntu 20.04
+GoLang Compiler Version: go 1.13

+Operating System (Kah Ming): Ubuntu 20.04.3 LTS

 The program works correctly on most parts.
 Aspects that may be called deficiencies are:
 - The program is not able to correctly parse an expression with dots as part of the lambda abstractions

-GoLang Compiler Version: go 1.13

-Operating System (Kah Ming): Ubuntu 20.04.3 LTS

 ______________________________________________________________________________________________________________________________________________
 ## Assignment 1